Hillary Clinton Mocks Trump Supporters Who Say They’re Upset A Biden Appointee Used Bad Language

 “People who stood by Donald Trump for the last four years are now claiming to be offended that a Democratic campaign manager used a curse word?
 I don’t think so,” she tweeted.

-Trump was caught on tape using swear words and harsh rhetoric on a number of occasions, including the infamous Access Hollywood tape from 2005 in which he appeared to brag about sexually assaulting women.
-Trump would apologize but said that it was simply “locker room talk.”
+Trump was caught on tape using swear words and harsh rhetoric on a number of occasions, including the Access Hollywood tape from 2005 in which he appeared to brag about acting inappropriately toward women.
+He would apologize but said that it was simply “locker room talk.”

 Others have joined Clinton in mocking Trump backers who have spoken out against Dillon for her wording after remaining quiet when Trump did the same.
 But the pushback wasn’t only from the right — as Axios reported, some top Democratic donors wanted her to apologize, saying that her statement was not in line with the president-elect’s message calling for greater civility and a return to normal after a contentious four years under Trump.